DiarmidGR/discord-immich-bot/README.md

   and logs the error — it doesn't crash or retry automatically.
 - Re-uploading the same file (e.g. after restarting the bot) won't create a
   duplicate: Immich dedupes by file checksum server-side.
+- The bot creates or reuses a public share link when someone uses `gallery`.
+  Anyone with the link can view the album.
 - Running this continuously means keeping a Node process alive — pm2, a systemd service, or Docker all work well.
 - Immich's API has changed across versions before; if uploads start failing